-Attention deficit hyperactivity disorder (ADHD) is a disorder that may be characterized by a pattern of inattention (inability to concentrate) sometimes combined with hyperactivity-impulsivity that is persistent, developmentally inappropriate, and occurs in at least 2 different settings before the age of 7.
+Attention deficit hyperactivity disorder (ADHD) is a disorder that is characterized by a pattern of inattention (inability to concentrate), and hyperactivity-impulsivity, that is persistent and developmentally inappropriate.

-ADHD affects 5% to 12% of school-aged children, occurring more frequently in boys than girls.
-ADHD may persist into adulthood in many cases.
+ADHD affects 4% to 12% of school-aged children, occurring more frequently in boys than girls.
+ADHD may persist into adulthood in many cases and is estimated to affect 3% to 4% of adults.
 An inability to integrate in social, academic, or work-related settings is a pattern seen in people with a history of ADHD.
-In childhood, a person with ADHD may have academic problems, as the condition affects a person's ability to concentrate and focus on tasks.
+In childhood, a person with ADHD may have academic and social problems as the condition affects a person's ability to concentrate and focus on tasks.
 Because they are unable to organize their work or pay attention to their studies, children with ADHD may try to distract other children in class.

 People with ADHD are especially sensitive to sensory stimuli such as noise, touch, and visual cues.
 They can easily be overstimulated, leading to changes in behaviour that may include aggressiveness.

 Many people think ADHD and ADD (attention deficit disorder) are two different conditions, but they are in fact two names for the same condition.
 Other names no longer in use are minimal brain dysfunction (MBD) and hyperactivity.

 Biological causes are at the root of ADHD.
 Specifically, neurological imbalances in the brain are thought to be responsible for the symptoms exhibited by a person with ADHD.

 In the brain, chemicals called neurotransmitters help send messages throughout the body.
 Scientific studies show that certain neurotransmitters are lower in quantity or are lacking in people with ADHD.